wso2/docs-is/en/docs/deploy/aws.md

         !!! info
             After creating the EKS cluster, make sure you install the **aws-iam-authenticator** and create a **kubeconfig** by following the Amazon EKS guide mentioned above, to authenticate and communicate with your cluster respectively.
 After the communication is established, **add worker nodes** to your cluster before proceeding with the deployment.

     5. Install [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) **version-nginx-0.22.0**.
 You can get the raw file for the recommended version [here](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.22.0).
-Make sure you install the mandatory.yaml file along with the service-xx.yaml and patch-configmap-xx.yaml files you install for either layer 4 or layer 7.
+Make sure you install the mandatory.yaml file along with the service-xx.yaml and patch-configmap-xx.yaml files you installed for either layer 4 or layer 7.

     6. Add the WSO2 Helm chart repository.